bcgov/aries-acapy-plugin-redis-events/README.md

       acapy::keylist::updated: keylist
     deliver_webhook: true
 ```

+The configuration parameters in the above example are:

+Connection:

 - `redis_queue.connection.connection_url`: This is required and is expected in `redis://{username}:{password}@{host}:{port}` format.

+Inbound:

 - `redis_queue.inbound.acapy_inbound_topic`: This is the topic prefix for the inbound message queues.
 Recipient key of the message are also included in the complete topic name.
 The final topic will be in the following format `acapy_inbound_{recip_key}`
 - `redis_queue.inbound.acapy_direct_resp_topic`: Queue topic name for direct responses to inbound message.

+Outbound:

 - `redis_queue.outbound.acapy_outbound_topic`: Queue topic name for the outbound messages.
 Used by Deliverer service to deliver the payloads to specified endpoint.
 - `redis_queue.outbound.mediator_mode`: Set to true, if using Redis as a http bridge when setting up a mediator agent.
 By default, it is set to false.

+Events:

 - `event.event_topic_maps`: Event topic map
 - `event.event_webhook_topic_maps`: Event to webhook topic map
 - `event.deliver_webhook`: When set to true, this will deliver webhooks to endpoints specified in `admin.webhook_urls`.
 By default, set to true.

 ## Plugin deployment

-Once the plugin config is filled up.
-It is possible to deploy the plugin inside ACA-Py.
+Once the plugin config is defined, it is possible to deploy the plugin inside ACA-Py.

 ```shell
 $ aca-py start \
     --plugin redis_queue.v1_0.events \